the-crypt-keeper/can-ai-code/README.md

 ## News

+**6/4** Re-evaluate all current OpenAI and Mistral available models.

 **5/30** Evaluate mistralai/Codestral-22B-v0.1 via ollama Q6K and Q4KM.
 The Q6K performs identical to the FP16 but the Q4KM is "different" it stumbled on JavaScript but was better on Python, I'd stick to Q6 here if you have the VRAM.

 **5/29** Evaluate mistralai/Codestral-22B-v0.1 (FP16).